Joan-Kamau/Joan-Kamau/README.md

 I’m a data analyst with a background in finance and banking, currently transitioning into analytics-focused roles.

 🧰 Tools: Excel, SQL, Python, Power BI, Tableau
-📊 Focus areas: reporting, customer analytics, dashboards, data storytelling
+📊 Focus areas: reporting, data cleaning and analytics, dashboards, data storytelling

 This GitHub contains selected learning projects and analytics work as I continue building hands-on experience.